Hitting the Music in West Coast Swing Pt. 2

 2. Given the texture, choose a turn entrance -> base turn -> texture transition

-• Note: It is better to do turns on the side matching the audience. ie, if the audience is to your left, do turns on the leader’s left side.
+• Note: It is better to do turns on the side matching the audience. ie, if the audience is to the leader’s left, do turns on that side.
 They don’t want to watch you spin her, they want to watch her spin

 3. Give your follow the “hey, I’ve got a plan” eyes/body language